Back to Blog

 Clubs that ask at registration consistently capture more volunteer contacts than those that ask separately — without any additional effort from the committee.

-Step 1: Add volunteer fields to your PlayHQ registration form
+Step 1: Add volunteer fields to your registration form

-PlayHQ allows club and association administrators to add custom fields to player and participant registration forms.
+PlayHQ, MyHoops, NetballHQ, FootballHQ and CricketCentral all allow club and association administrators to add custom fields to player registration forms.
 These fields appear as part of the standard registration flow that every family completes when signing up for the season.

-Log in to PlayHQ as a club administrator and navigate to your club's registration settings.
-Look for Custom Fields or Registration Form settings — the exact location varies slightly depending on your sport and association configuration, so check with your association administrator if you can't find it.
+Log in as a club administrator and navigate to your club's registration settings.
+Look for Custom Fields or Registration Form settings — the exact location varies slightly depending on your association configuration, so check with your association administrator if you can't find it.

 Add the following two custom fields to your registration form:

-You can also add a brief introductory note above the fields, such as: "Our club runs entirely on volunteers.
-If you or someone in your family is able to help out with canteen, gate duty, scoring or ground setup this season, please leave your details below and we'll be in touch."
+You can also add a brief introductory note above the fields.
+Tailor it to your sport — a cricket club might mention scoring and boundary riding, a basketball club might mention table officials and canteen, a netball or soccer club might mention timekeeping and ground setup.
+Something like: "Our club runs entirely on volunteers.
+If you or someone in your family is able to help out this season, please leave your details below and we'll be in touch."

-Once registrations have come in — either partway through the registration period or at the close — export your registration data from PlayHQ.
-Navigate to your Registrations section and use the export function to download a CSV of all registrants.
+Once registrations have come in — either partway through the registration period or at the close — export your registration data.
+Navigate to your Registrations section in PlayHQ, MyHoops, NetballHQ, FootballHQ or CricketCentral and use the export function to download a CSV of all registrants.

 The export will include all fields on your registration form, including the volunteer name and volunteer email custom fields you added.